nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_FIRST_COMPONENT.md

 In this chapter you will learn how to write a basic React functional component, write with the `JSX` syntax, and utilize the `useState` hook.

 ## Watch Video
 Watch the video and implement the code yourself.
-Then read the rest of the chapter.
+Then read the rest of the chapter summarizing what you've learned.
 > VF-TODO: Record video and paste link here

 ## Component Structure and JSX